Weakly self-avoiding walk in a pareto-distributed random potential: Introduction and main results

 \subsection{Main results: convergence towards a variational formula}

 In this section we formulate and comment on the main results of our paper.
-In Theorem \ref{thm:variational_formula1}~\ref{item:partition_convergence} we show that, for any $\alpha>d$, the log of the partition function $Z_t^{\ssup{\xi}}$ in \eqref{defpol} divided by $r_t\log t$ converges in law by a non-trivial random variable $\Xi$.
-In part \ref{item:law_W_convergence} of Theorem \ref{thm:variational_formula1}, we show that, for $\alpha>2d$, the rescaled local times measure $W_t$ of a typical trajectory sampled from the mixture of $\Prob$ and $\Pol_t^{\ssup{\xi}}$ converges in distribution as well.
-Afterwards, in Theorem~\ref{thm:variational_formula2}, we identify $\Xi$ and the limiting local times process by means of a random variational formula and its unique maximizer.
+In Theorem~\ref{thm:variational_formula1}~\ref{item:partition_convergence} we prove the asymptotic behaviour of the partition function $Z_t^{\ssup{\xi}}$ defined in \eqref{defpol} in terms of a limiting variational formula $\Xi$, which we define in Definition~\ref{def-functionals} in terms of an energy and entropy functional.
+In Theorem~\ref{thm:variational_formula1}~\ref{item:2d_part} we show that for $\alpha>2d$, the rescaled local times measure $W_t$ of a typical trajectory sampled from the mixture of $\Prob$ and $\Pol_t^{\ssup{\xi}}$ converges in distribution to the maximizer of the variational formula.

 Contrary to the parabolic Anderson model, which corresponds to $\theta=0$, this maximizer is -- with probability larger than $0$ -- not a Dirac measure.
 However, which may be quite unexpected, the support of this maximizer is still finite.
 More precisely, the number of points in the support is a random variable which attains any value of $\N$ with positive probability.
+Interestingly, the behaviour of this variational formula changes for $\alpha \in (d,2d)$, we comment on this in Remark~\ref{rem:alpha_in_d_2d}.